Meow Wolf is the weirdest and coolest art exhibit I've ever seen anywhere in the world.

 The entire house has seemingly been affected by other dimensions!

 solving the mystery

-There are notes, newspapers, books, letters, mail, and clues everywhere to help you try to interpret or figure out the mystery.
+There are notes, newspapers, books, letters, mail, and clues everywhere to help you try to figure out the mystery.

 into another dimension

 Any portal in the house will take you out into another completely different area.

 All fantastically bizarre.